 When your child returns to school, he/she needs to bring a signed note from you or a health care professional citing the reason for the absence.
 If your child is absent for three or more days, a doctor's note is required.
-If your child is frequently tardy (3+ in one academic quarter), departing school early (3+ in one academic quarter, without a written excuse), has failed to submit parent and/or doctor designated excuses for absences and/or has not adhered to the guidelines of the EDS Parent/Student Handbook concerning absences or vacations, you will be subject to sanctions such as a community attendance improvement program or the filing of a truancy citation.
+If your child is frequently tardy (3+ in one academic quarter), departing school early (3+ in one academic quarter, without a written excuse), has failed to submit parent and/or doctor designated excuses for absences and/or has not adhered to the guidelines of the EDS Parent/Student Handbook concerning absences or vacations, you will be subject to sanctions such as a community attendance improvement program and/or the filing of a truancy citation.
+Any student absence after 10 consecutive days is considered a truancy situation.